dimir/zabbix-extensions/templates/BlueNet-BN2000-PDU/README.md

 ## Link template

-    open Zabbix frontend, got to "Data collection -> Hosts" and add the host for your PDU, specify SNMP interface open the host properties, "Templates" tab and link template "BlueNet BN2000 PDU" to it
+    open Zabbix frontend, got to "Data collection -> Hosts" and add the host for your PDU, add SNMP interface open the host properties, "Templates" tab and link template "BlueNet BN2000 PDU" to it